• Skip to main content

 Vegan Sweet Potato Pudding

 All you need to make this simple vegan sweet potato pudding is seven ingredients that you probably already have in your kitchen!
 This creamy vegan pudding is egg-free, dairy-free, oil-free and gluten-free and it’s filled with warm fall spice flavours.
-Make this healthy vegan dessert when you want something a little lighter to end a holiday or everyday meal.
+Make this delicious vegan dessert when you want something a little lighter to end a holiday or everyday meal.

-Prep Time:10 minutes
+Prep Time:10 minutes minutes

-Total Time:10 minutes
+Total Time:10 minutes minutes

 Author: Gwen Leron